 The employment effect we observe in Figure 1b is driven largely by a jump in the job separation rate, as predicted by our search model in Section 1.3.
-Figure 4 decomposes the overall changes in employment into the flows in and out of employment around workers' 18th birthdays.
+Figure 4 decomposes the overall changes in employment into the flows in and out of employment around workers 18th birthday.
 For the flow in, we tabulate the fraction of workers not employed in the current month who become employed in the subsequent month.
 The flow out tabulates the fraction of workers employed in the current month who are no longer employed in the subsequent month.
 A large spike in flows out of employment occurs just after workers turn 18 as predicted by the search model.
 This spike drives the drop in employment observed in Figure 1b.
-The effect is almost entirely concentrated in a three-month period, from the month of the workers' 18th birthdays to two months later.
+The effect is almost entirely concentrated in a three-month period, from the month of the worker's 18th birthday to two months later.
 We also observe a slight decrease in the flow into employment just before the 18th birthday, suggesting that employers are somewhat reluctant to hire workers who will turn 18 very soon.
-This explains the slight decrease in the rate of increase in employment depicted just before the 18th birthday in
+This explains the slight decrease in the rate of increase in employment depicted just before the 18th birthday in Figure 1b, suggesting that the anticipation effect is primarily driven by a drop in hiring.
+Apart from the months right after the 18th birthday, the flow into employment is slightly greater than the flow out, which reflects that as they age, workers are more likely to seek a job and/or to find a job conditional on seeking one.23